mauro7inf/offtonic-audioplayer/README.md

 #### `warn(...<args>)`
 #### `error(...<args>)`
 If `debug` is set to `true`, calls `console.info(<args>)`, `console.warn(<args>)`, and `console.error(<args>)`, respectively.
 Note that `info()` does not (currently) provide a call stack in Chrome, while `warn()` and `error()` do.

+## OfftonicAudioplayer

+The `OfftonicAudioplayer` is a global object (not a class) in the `AudioWorkletGlobalScope`.
+You can access it in any processor class file by simply using its name, since it is in the global scope (but it is not in `window`, so you can't access it outside a worklet).
+Its purpose is to allow processor classes to access other processor classes in other files without having to use ES6's module system, which Firefox has not implemented for worklets as of this writing.
+You can simply use `OfftonicAudioplayer.<className>` to access any class that has been registered.
+This object is defined in `AudioComponentProcessor.js`, which means that that module always must be added to the `AudioContext`'s `AudioWorklet` first.

+### Object Fields

+#### `<className>` — *`class`*
+A class that has been registered.
+For example, once `AudioComponentProcessor` has been registered, other classes can extend `OfftonicAudioplayer.AudioComponentProcessor` without needing any `import` statements.

+### Object Methods

+#### `registerProcessor(<processorName>, <processorConstructor>)`
+Adds the `<processorName>` key to `OfftonicAudioplayer`, with `<processorConstructor>` as the value, and also calls the `AudioWorkletGlobalScope`'s `registerProcessor(<processorName>, <processorConstructor>)`, which registers the processor with the global scope and allows an `AudioWorkletNode` to use a particular processor by name.
+You must call the global scope's version of this method to actually use your processor, but if you call `OfftonicAudioplayer`'s version, you will also be able to access the constructor through this global object.